 3. Hotel Chinzanso

 Thanks to the swanky Hotel Chinzanso’s beautiful Japanese garden, you don’t have to leave central Tokyo to see fireflies.
-The hotel garden is open only to paying customers (hotel guests and/or restaurant customers).
-If you want to add a touch of class and maybe even romance to your firefly-viewing experience, the hotel has accommodation packages and special menu items to celebrate firefly season—none of which come cheap.
+The hotel garden is generally closed to the public after dark, but if you aren’t staying in the hotel, then you can buy an admissions ticket for the period.
+If you want to add a touch of class and maybe even romance to your firefly-viewing experience, the hotel has accommodation packages and special menu items to celebrate firefly season — none of which come cheap.
 There are, of course, more affordable options, such as ordering tea and cake from their cafe.

 firefly festival tokyo